Sizewell nuclear power stations: Decommissioning

 The power station was shut down on 31 December 2006.
 The Nuclear Decommissioning Authority (NDA) subsidiary Nuclear Restoration Services, formerly Magnox Ltd, is responsible for placing contracts for the decommissioning of Sizewell A, at a budgeted cost of £1.2 billion.
 Defuelling was completed in 2014.

 The turbine hall was demolished in 2025.

 Removal of most buildings is expected to take until 2034, followed by a care and maintenance phase from 2034 to 2092.
 Demolition of reactor buildings and final site clearance is planned for 2088 to 2098.

 On 7 January 2007, a contractor working on the decommissioning of the station noticed water leaking on to the floor of the laundry where he was washing his clothes.
 The water was found to be cooling water from the pond that holds the reactor's spent nuclear fuel which had dropped more than 1 ft without activating any of the alarms.
 It is estimated that up to 40000 impgal of radioactive water had leaked from a 15 ft split in a pipe, with some spilling into the North Sea.
 According to the HM Nuclear Installation Inspectorate's report of the incident, without the chance intervention of the contractor, the pond could have drained before the next scheduled plant inspection.
 If the exposed irradiated fuel had caught fire, it would have resulted in an airborne off-site release of radiation.

 Sizewell B

 Sizewell B is the UK's only commercial pressurised water reactor (PWR) power station.
 Its single reactor was built and commissioned between 1987 and 1995, and first synchronised with the national grid on 14 February 1995.
 The main civil engineering contractor was John Laing.
 The power station is operated by EDF Energy.
 The architectural design was carried out by Yorke Rosenberg Mardall.

-EDF's strategic target is for a 20-year life extension for Sizewell B PWR, beyond the current accounting closure date of 2035.
-This would mean the plant remaining in operation until 2055.
-EDF reaffirmed this plan in December 2024.
-As of 2022, the power station is still planned to close in 2035.
-However, a government official is cited stating that "it probably will be extended", while EDF intends to take a final decision on the estimated investment of £500–£700 million in 2024.
+EDF's strategic target was for a 20-year life extension for Sizewell B, beyond the initial accounting closure date of 2035.
+In 2026, Sizewell B received a 20-year lifetime extension to 2055 through a Contracts for Difference from the government with an inflation-linked strike price of £70.50 per MWh (2025 prices) from 2035.